An Unforgettable Trip To The Fabled Portuguese Coast

 We dined, too, at Rei das Praias, an Algarve establishment that has held court on a gorgeous, private beach since 1976.
 Seafood is the point here, of course, and we ordered our fish whole (the restaurant will cater to your imagination, whether you prefer your fish grilled, sautéed, or blanketed in sauce).
 This slice of the Algarve feels not unlike the Hamptons, with its elegant customers, accommodating beach property, and slip of sea not far out of reach.

 It would be hard to overstate, too, the majesty of the region’s hotels.
 Ours, the Tivoli Carvoeiro Algarve Resort, overlooked a natural arch made from limestone.
-From the hotel’s majestic European breakfast (think rooms upon rooms of unfolding delights, from fresh produce to artisan cheeses to charcuterie), floor-to-ceiling windows reveal the panoramic landscape.
+From the hotel’s majestic European breakfast (think rooms upon rooms of unfolding delights, from fresh produce to artisan cheeses to charcuterie), floor-to-ceiling windows reveal the unfolding landscape.
 The tiered saltwater pool?
 Just an added benefit, not unlike the rooftop bar, revealing the prismatic colors of a Portuguese sunset, night after night.